awsdocs/nice-dcv-admin-guide/doc_source/manage-port.md

 ## Changing the NICE DCV Server TCP port on Windows<a name="manage-stop-port-windows"></a>

-To change the port used by the NICE DCV server, you must configure the `web-port` parameter using the Windows Registry Editor\.
+To change the port that's used by the NICE DCV server, configure the `web-port` parameter using the Windows Registry Editor\.

-**To change the server's TCP port on Windows**
+**To change the TCP port for the server on Windows**

 1. Open the Windows Registry Editor\.